systelab/systelab-components/src/app/systelab-components/modal/dialog/README.md

 ```
 In the constructor, a parameter with the DialogRef will be received, and you will get the parameters in the context of the dialog.

 In order to create the template 'mysuper-dialog.component.html' you can use the selector systelab-dialog with a [title] Input and a (close) Output.
-A margin is added unless you specify (space)="false"
+A margin is added unless you specify [space]="false"

-To specify the content use the selector dialog-content and to specify the buttons use the selector dialog-bottom
+To specify the content use the selector dialog-content and to specify the buttons use the selector dialog-bottom.

-And example with tabs is:
+An example with tabs could be:

 ```html
 <systelab-dialog [title]="'Title'" [space]="false" (close)="close()">